ljw1004/csharpspec/csharp/expressions.md

 If the left operand is a property or indexer access, the property or indexer must have a `set` accessor.
 If this is not the case, a binding-time error occurs.

-The run-time processing of a simple assignment of the form `x``=``y` consists of the following steps:
+The run-time processing of a simple assignment of the form `x = y` consists of the following steps:

 *  If `x` is classified as a variable:
    * `x` is evaluated to produce the variable.
    * `y` is evaluated and, if required, converted to the type of `x` through an implicit conversion (§6.1).
-   * If the variable given by `x` is an array element of a *reference-type*, a run-time check is performed to ensure that the value computed for `y` is compatible with the array instance of which `x` is an element.
+   * If the variable given by `x` is an array element of a *reference_type*, a run-time check is performed to ensure that the value computed for `y` is compatible with the array instance of which `x` is an element.
 The check succeeds if `y` is `null`, or if an implicit reference conversion (§6.1.6) exists from the actual type of the instance referenced by `y` to the actual element type of the array instance containing `x`.
 Otherwise, a `System.ArrayTypeMismatchException` is thrown.
    * The value resulting from the evaluation and conversion of `y` is stored into the location given by the evaluation of `x`.
 *  If `x` is classified as a property or indexer access:
    * The instance expression (if `x` is not `static`) and the argument list (if `x` is an indexer access) associated with `x` are evaluated, and the results are used in the subsequent `set` accessor invocation.
    * `y` is evaluated and, if required, converted to the type of `x` through an implicit conversion (§6.1).
    * The `set` accessor of `x` is invoked with the value computed for `y` as its `value` argument.

 The array co-variance rules (§12.5) permit a value of an array type `A[]` to be a reference to an instance of an array type `B[]`, provided an implicit reference conversion exists from `B` to `A`.
-Because of these rules, assignment to an array element of a *reference-type* requires a run-time check to ensure that the value being assigned is compatible with the array instance.
+Because of these rules, assignment to an array element of a *reference_type* requires a run-time check to ensure that the value being assigned is compatible with the array instance.
 In the example
 ```csharp
 string[] sa = new string[10];
 object[] oa = sa;